JesusGutierez/FirstCrud/README.md

 3. Run project executing the main file "FirstCrudApplication.java" using main function.

 Now you can try it in localhost:8080/api/saludar, this will return "Hola mundo spring"

+Here you can look the endpoints -> <a href="https://documenter.getpostman.com/view/17451415/2s84DrR2GX" target="_blank">Spring Boot Mysql</a>